 check_client_pool_interval = { secs = 30, nanos = 0 }

-## Txpool storage config.
+## The tx-pool config.

 [storage.txpool]

-## The database sync mode for the txpool.
+## The sync mode of the database.

-sync_mode = "Fast"
+#sync_mode = "Fast"

-## The maximum size of all the txs in the pool (bytes).
+## The maximum size of the tx-pool.

-max_txpool_byte_size = 100_000_000
+max_txpool_byte_size = 100000000

-## Blockchain storage config.
+## The blockchain config.

 [storage.blockchain]